Cleaning aquarium filters correctly ensures the established beneficial bacteria are not disrupted too much causing an ammonia spike in your aquarium.

 Most importantly, nitrate rich water encourages green algae.

-Use your nitrate test kit to monitor the levels so you can adjust the amount of water changes you need to do.
+Use your nitrate test kit to monitor the levels so you can adjust the number of water changes you need to do.

-Keep the nitrate level at 20-30 PPM (parts per million).
+Keep the nitrate level at no more than 20-30 PPM (parts per million).

 There are various special filter media you can put in your filter to achieve certain desired results.
 The most common is activated carbon (charcoal) which is put in for a short time to absorb perhaps medications that have been used, or to polish the water for extra clarity.